+This Fact Sheet provides basic and introductory information about GGiA and the GGA CSCF Policy.
 This document is provided as an introduction to the Girl Guides Australia (GGA) Child Safe Child Friendly (CSCF) Policy and its associated Procedures and Guidance Notes for the - CSCF Elements 1 - 10.
 These Procedures contribute to Girl Guiding in Australia (GGiA) being a Child Safe Child Friendly community.
-This Fact Sheet provides basic and introductory information about GGiA and the GGA CSCF Policy.

-For definitions and abbreviations please refer to the GGA CSCF Definitions and Abbreviations document.
+For definitions and abbreviations please refer to the GGA CSCF Definitions and Abbreviations document on the website: www.guidelinesforgirlguides.org.au/.